The highest paying engineering jobs often share three unique traits. They call for innovation, a rare skill, and risk-taking.

 Think of pro sports and superstar athletes.
 It’s all very similar.
 If you’re a superstar athlete, teams will literally throw money and roll the red carpet out for you.
 All in the hope you sign on the dotted line to join their team to make them a contender.
 Because the skills of superstar athletes are VERY rare and difficult to come by.
 Almost as rare as a bigfoot sighting…

 In engineering, superstar engineers are just as rare.
 You rarely hear about them though, because they’re not flamboyant.
 Rather, they’re almost always reserved as their work does their talking for them.
-And impressively, these maestro engineers all have a combination of the following:
+These maestro engineers all have a combination of the following traits:

-- A track record of creating new sub-niches as a trailblazer in industries.
-In other words, discovering new technologies and/or processes.
+- A track record of discovering new tech and/or processes as a trailblazer in industries.

 - Ability to figure out unique approaches on how to solve problems to save employers money.